Pekinška Patka: History

-The origins (1976–1978)
+Origins and background (1976–1978)

-Pekinška Patka's roots can be traced back to the Novi Sad band Trafo, formed in 1976 and featuring guitarist Sreten "Sreta" Kovačević and vocalist Nebojša Čonkić "Čonta", which performed covers of rock standards by the Rolling Stones, Santana and other acts at local dance parties.
+Pekinška Patka's roots can be traced back to the short-lived Novi Sad-based cover band Trafo, formed in 1976 by electric guitarist Sreten Kovačević with Nebojša "Čonta" Čonkić providing the vocals.
+Further featuring Štrc on bass and Zare on drums, they performed covers of rock standards by globally popular bands such as the Rolling Stones, Santana, and Deep Purple at local dance parties.

 A year later, Kovačević formed pop rock band Café Express.
 It featured Kovačević on guitar, Boba Mama on guitar, Aleksandar Čerevicki on keyboards, Aleksandar "Caki" Kravić on bass guitar, Laslo "Cila" Pihler (formerly of Tanker) on drums, and Aleksandar Krstić on vocals, with Nebojša Čonkić appearing as guest vocalist on the band's performances, singing international rock hits.
 The group disbanded in the spring of 1978.